oyvindberg/typo/site-in/other-features/testing-with-stubs.md

 ### *Note

-typo guarantees schema correctness, but you can still break constraints.
+Typo guarantees schema correctness, but you can still break constraints.
-Or your tests need more advanced postgres functionality.
+Or your tests need more advanced PostgreSQL functionality.

 Stubs are obviously not a full replacement, but if they can be used for some non-zero percentage of your tests it's still very beneficial!